NationalSecurityAgency/skills-docs/docs/skills-client/js.md

 ## Option 3: ```<script type="text/javascript">``` tag

-You may also import import the module using the html ```<script type="text/javascript">``` tag in order to support older browser version.
+You may also import the module using the html ```<script type="text/javascript">``` tag in order to support older browsers.
 When importing the library this way you will need to reference SkillTree objects  using a global wrapper object named SkillsClient.

 Then your code will look something like this